caarlos0/dotfiles.zsh/README.md

 $ zsh # or just close and open your terminal again.
 ```

-> All changed files will be backed up with a `.backup` suffix.
+> All changed files will bes backed up with a `.backup` suffix.

 ### Recommended Software